Opioid Addiction Affects Millions

 Unfortunately, in most areas of the United States, people who abuse legal and/or illegal Opioids can easily obtain them.
 Prescription Opioids are generally administered in medical environments for patients to reduce painful sensations of illnesses or injuries in the body.

-Patients who are no longer able to legally obtain the drugs when prescriptions run out often turn to illegal drugs, which are often easier to find.
+Patients who are no longer able to legally obtain the drugs when prescriptions run out often turn to illegal drugs, which are normally easier to find.
 Illegal opioids are widely available on the streets of many cities from drug dealers, gang members, and addicts, proving to be a cheaper, but powerful alternative to prescription opioids.
 In fact, many of Heroin’s victims are people who once used prescription medications, but transition because they develop a tolerance to their medication.

-Groups Who Opioid Addiction Affects?
+Groups Who Opioid Addiction Affects

 Opioids are highly addicting and available for a variety of users and age ranges.
 Opioid addiction is not unique to any specific group.
 Children, women, professionals, and middle to upper-class families can all get trapped in the grips of Opioid addiction, among many others.